barmalei/zebkit/src/jekyll/docs.draw.md

 ```

    * **zebkit.draw.Render** Render class is successor of "zebkit.draw.View" class that is designed to render or visualize the given target object (for instance text, image etc).
-From the implementation point of view it is close to "zebkit.draw.View" classes: you also should implement "paint(g,x,y,w,h,c)" method, but the method has to render a "target" object on teh given rectangular surface.
+From the implementation point of view it is close to "zebkit.draw.View" classes: you also should implement __"paint(g,x,y,w,h,c)"__ method, but the method has to render a "target" object on the given rectangular surface.
 For instance, let's implement render that draw the given function (target object):

 {% include zsample.html canvas_id='drawView2' title='Draw target fiction for the given interval' description=description %}